openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/troubleshooting_androidstudio.md

   Note: There is a space and two hyphens between git and version!

   * You must receive a message saying what git version is installed, as you can see in the screenshot above.
 In this case, go to Step 2.

   * In case you get an message saying
   ```
   Git: command not found
   ```
   your Git installation is not right.
-  * if on Windows and git was just installed, you should restart your computer or at least log out and re-login once, to make git globally available after the installation
   * [Check git installation](../Installing-AndroidAPS/git-install.html#check-git-settings-in-android-studio)

+  * if on Windows and git was just installed, you should restart your computer to make git globally available after the installation

   * If Git is installed, you have restarted (if on windows), and git still couldn't found:

     Search your computer for a file "git.exe".